Python-SIP/sip/sphinx/directives.rst

         *text*
     %End

-This directive is use to specify part of an extract.
+This directive is used to specify part of an extract.
 An extract is a collection of arbitrary text specified as one or more parts each having the same ``id``.
 SIP places no interpretation on an identifier, or on the contents of the extract.
 Extracts may be used for any purpose, e.g.